amir-aliyu/WordWizardry/README.md

 This website is also great for expanding vocabulary:
 If you click on the 'generate a random word' box, it will give you a pop-up containing a random word.
 Make sure to find the random word's synonyms!

+Synonyms from:
+Princeton University "About WordNet."
+WordNet.
+Princeton University.
+2010.